TKapitan/ALRM-VSCode/README.md

   - Values
     - API: Using this value, the assignable range will be mandatory.
     - Do Not Use: Using this value, the assignable range will be skipped.

-Basic authorization is the only currently supported authorization method.

 ## Known Issues